drtchops/temper/README.md

 # Basic Syntax

 ## Usage
-Import and intantiate the Temper object, which will handle the templating.
+Import and instantiate the Temper object, which will handle the templating.
 The render function takes a function to call and a context to give it.
 Your template function must take 2 arguments: the Temper object and a context dictionary.

 ```python
 def foo(t, c):